a2800276/hexy.js/README.md

     The 8-byte grouping is enabled by passing "sixteens" into `config.format`
 * introduced ability to display the binary data in bases other than hexadecimal: binary, octal, decimal and hexadecimal The base is controlled by passing 2, 8, 10 or 16 into `config.base`
-* introduced ability to control if non-printable characters are displayed or replaced with '.'.
+* introduced ability to control if non-printable characters are displayed or replaced with `'.'`.
     To display extended characters, pass `config.extendedChs: true`.
 The exact behavior of this flag depends on the output type, html or not:
     In `config.html: true` mode, all the characters can be displayed, even 0-0x20 have visual represenation.
     In `config.html: false` mode, only the extended characters beyond the end of standard ASCII are displayed.
 * implemented and exported `maxnumberlen()` -- calculates how many characters can a number occupy
+* several tweaks improved performance by ~15-30%, depending on the platform (compared to v.0.3.2).
+* a bit more order in the node.js tests:
+  * the tests are read from an uniform table.
+This allows enumerating the testcases, as well as sharing them with browser tests
+  * added ability to do performance tests -- just run `time node test perf`
+* enabled browser tests:
+  * visual summary with details of all the tests, collapsable and color-coded
+  * same set of testcases as in node.js
+  * all tests pass now.
+Found and fixed a bug that was present in all browsers where they handle bigger-than-byte data differently compared to node.js
+* restricted the set of node.js versions and browsers (now require support of `BigInt`: Node.JS 10.4+, browsers since 2018-2020)
+* the travis is passing now
+* nits:
-* nit: removed some of unused variables
+  * removed some of unused variables
-* formating consistency: slightly reformatted code around my changes
+  * increased formating consistency
-* general readability: flipped some `switch()` statements around to handle most common cases on top
-* a bit more order in the test

  ### 0.3.2